 Iron ore was mined nearby, limestone was added in the process, and firewood was made into charcoal for use as fuel.
 Water from the stream powered large bellows and a massive hammer mill.

 Each day 625 bushels of charcoal (approximately 52 trees), 6 1/4 tons of iron ore, and 1,563 punds of limestone were used to produce approximately 3 tons of iron.
 The furnace, which was known as Newlee's Iron Furnace, operated throughout the 1800's.
 Some of the iron was sold to local blacksmiths.
 Some of the iron was shipped in the form of ingots or "pigs" down the Powell River to Chattanooga, Tennessee.

 The furnace is located at the base of Cumberland Mountain, next to Gap Creek near Cumberland Gap, Tennessee, at an elevation of 1350 feet.
 In 1870, the foundry group consisted of the blast furnace itself, a 25' x 26', 35'-high limestone chimney lined with firebrick; a casting shed, a 15' x 20' single story frame building connected to the south; a 2 1/2-story, 30' x 45' storehouse to the north, with a 30' overshot water wheel to power the blast machinery; and a fleming mill detached from the complex nearby.
 Presently the site includes the 30' remains of the blast furnace, a grass covered slag pile, a large stone with drill-holes for splitting it, and a portion of a flume cut to channel Gap Creek around the foundry.

 Artist Chris Ousley.
-The Old Methodist Church is located 504 Pennlyn Ave. and the corner of Merlyn St. Order different style prints of the prints of the old Methodist Church located in the Historic town of Cumberland Gap, Tennessee.
-The church is still standing today as of November 2020.
+The Old Methodist Church is located 504 Pennlyn Ave. and the corner of Merlyn St. You can order different style prints of the old Methodist Church located in the Historic town of Cumberland Gap, Tennessee.